-The Product Owner has more to do than a single person can handle well.
+The Product Owner has more to do than a single person can handle well (see, for example, ).

 The Product Owner may ask the Development Team to help him or her, but that would only shift the burden to the developers.
 It will also take away capacity from actual development.
 There is no incentive for the Product Owner to improve and learn how to become a better Product Owner.

-Not getting the Product Backlog Items ready may result in the Development Team building the wrong things.
+Not getting the Product Backlog Items Ready (see Definition of Ready) may result in the Development Team building the wrong things.
 It will also increase communication with the Product Owner, which slows the Development Team down.